 Plan for multiple meetings where stakeholders can delve into adaptation strategies for specific areas.
 Allow the community to determine the areas of focus and how to structure the various sections of the climate action plan.
 Committee members can self-select into the areas they want to focus on.
 Allow lots of time for the group to come together and to break into smaller groups.

 Climate adaptation planning can be structured in different ways.
-The U.S. Department of Housing and Urban Development (O'Grady et al., 2016) outlines impacts and strategies by hazard:
+The U.S. Department of Housing and Urban Development outlines impacts and strategies by hazard:60

-- Sea level rise
+- Sea level rise - Erosion

-- Erosion

-- Extreme heat

-- Landslides

-- Drought

-- Wildfire

-- Inland flooding